310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

 ## Translation Notes

-[^1]: In Enstars!!
+[^1]: Random fun fact, in Enstars!!
 Basic, he activates a FEVER UP on this answer.